vivien-walter/iscan/README.md

 **Release date**: 10/02/2020

 **iSCAN** is a Python 3-based GUI to analyse the image stacks that have been collected using an iSCAT microscope.
+Background correction, contrast enhancement and frame averaging tools have been optimised for that type of microscopy.

+The software also has the functions to measure the contrast and S:N ratio of typical iSCAT samples and enables quick-and-dirty particle tracking using TrackPy.

 ## Installation